 Another coping resource some of the women have adopted is social activism.
 This is directed toward helping other immigrant caregiving families facing similar situations as well as advocating for the rights of individuals with disabilities and their families.
 Although in many mental health studies, this approach has been documented as a central tool in the recovery and empowerment process of families, social activism among FSU immigrant women in Israel is much rarer.

-Previous research has identified various factors contributing to the lack of participation of FSU immigrants in volunteer activities in their adopted countries: poverty, long working days, language barrier, social isolation from the advanced social strata of volunteers in the host society (Aleksynska 2011; Voicu and Serban 2012), and apathy or skepticism reflecting their pre-migration experiences of ‘mandatory volunteerism’ (Uhlin 2006).
-In contrary to this, Khvorostianov & Remennick, (2016) show in their study that focused on voluntary activities of FSU immigrant women in Israel, that their personal empowerment often hinged on the fact that they were helping others, they helped themselves.
-Most of them were motivated by wish to build co-ethnic support network and overcome marginalization in the Israeli society and voluntary activities can serve as a strategy of social integration.
+Previous research has identified various factors contributing to the lack of participation of FSU immigrants in volunteer activities in their adopted countries.
+These include poverty, long working hours, language barriers, and social isolation from more established segments of the volunteer community in the host society (Aleksynska 2011; Voicu and Serban 2012), as well as a sense of apathy or skepticism rooted in their pre-migration experiences of “mandatory volunteerism” (Uhlin 2006).
+However, a study conducted by Khvorostianov and Remennick (2016) focusing on the voluntary activities of FSU immigrant women in Israel revealed that many of them were personally empowered by helping others.
+Most were motivated by a desire to build co-ethnic support networks and overcome social marginalization in Israeli society and adopted voluntary activities as a strategy for social integration.

 The current findings support these conclusions and further suggest that specifically in the context of mental health, many women find a meaningful way to be active, volunteer, and assist other families.
 In doing so, they also enhance their social status, which has been affected by their status as immigrant women dealing with mental illness in the family.